dotnet/diagnostics/documentation/dotnet-monitor.md

 dotnet monitor collect --metrics false
 ````

-When deploying in-cluster, a common patter to collect metrics is to use Prometheus or another monitoring tool to scrape the metrics endpoint exposed by your application.
+When deploying in-cluster, a common pattern to collect metrics is to use Prometheus or another monitoring tool to scrape the metrics endpoint exposed by your application.
 As an example, when running in Azure Kubernetes Services(AKS), you can [configure Azure Monitor to scrape prometheus metrics](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-prometheus-integration) exposed by `dotnet-monitor`.
 By following the instructions in the linked document, you can enable Azure Monitor to [enable monitoring pods](https://gist.github.com/shirhatti/0222017e8e2fdb481f735002f7bd72f7/revisions) that have been [annotated](https://gist.github.com/shirhatti/ad7a986137d7ca6b1dc094a3e0a61a0d#file-hello-world-deployment-yaml-L18-L19).

 Like in the case of the other diagnostics endpoints, it is also possible to view a snapshot of current metrics by running the following command: